From VeggieTales to Situational Ethics

 The video features Visher and a Pastor named Skye Jethani and this is their bottom line claim:

-1. Do Presidents affect abortion laws?
+1. Do Presidents affect laws regarding unborn life?

 Examining that claim